 Below the quarry and only exposed in fallen blocks on the foreshore, a third trilobite species can be found – Cyrtosymbole verneuill.
 However, access to the shore at the time of writing is not possible.

-Dinantian slates, known as the Yeolmbridge Beds, are exposed in the small cliff top quarry.
-These are Tournaisian age and are grey with some having yellow earthy lenses of rock and ferruginous streaks at the top and at lower levels (which are not accessible from the quarry).
+Yeolmbridge Formation slates are exposed in the small cliff top quarry.
+These Late Devonian beds are Famennian in age (372.2 Mya to 358.9 Mya) and are grey, with some having yellow earthy lenses of rock and ferruginous streaks at the top and at lower levels (which are not accessible from the quarry).
 In general, they are pale green.
+A special feature of the site is the occurrence of remarkable exposures of flattened and distorted clasts of lava in the volcanic beds and of well-preserved, distorted fossils in the slates.
+These provide a wealth of detailed information about the amount and type of distortion suffered by the strata, as a whole.

 This can be a very dangerous location, since half the quarry has now fallen into the sea, with one edge having a steep and dangerous drop down to the sea.
 Keep WELL AWAY from the quarry edge, as these cliffs are very unstable.